 How does it work?

-- This is an interest only mortgage scheme.
+- It is an interest only mortgage scheme.

-- You release equity and interest is charged each month.
+- You release equity and interest is charged every month.

 Do I have to make payments?